Here's 10 top tips to help keep you running this winter.

 Have a night off from training

 Always make sure you have at least a day set aside for rest.
-The body need time to recover.
+The body need time to recover from the stresses you put it under, and it is during your recovery that your gains are made.
 Make sure you don’t let training rule your life.